Denver Health Paramedic Division

 The Denver Health Paramedic Division has a fleet of 36 ambulances (34 ALS) (2 Critical Care Transport).
 At peak times it has 24 advanced life support ambulances available, most staffed by two paramedics.

 Denver Paramedics respond to an average of 130,000 calls for service a year, an average of 355 calls a day.
 More than 90,000 patients are transported to Denver area hospitals a year by Denver Paramedics.

-The largest number of emergency calls that Denver Paramedics respond to are auto accidents, alcohol intoxication, altered mental status, psychiatric emergencies, falls, chest pain, and shortness of breath, followed by assaults, abdominal pain, seizure, and overdose.
+The largest number of emergency calls that Denver Paramedics respond to are auto accidents, Seizures, Falls, Altered Mental Status calls and other emergencies.
 Cardiac arrest calls account for one half of one percent of all emergency calls.